Birth Defects Research Part B: Developmental and Reproductive Toxicology

 LeBaron, M. J., Coady, K. K., O'Connor, J. C., Nabb, D. L., Markell, L. K., Snajdr, S. and Sue Marty, M

-Birth Defects Research Distinguished Scholar Awards
+Congratulations to the recipients of the 2016 Birth Defects Research Distinguished Scholar Awards:

 The Teratology Society Student & Post-Doc Corner